UPDATED FOR 2021

 You need a freelancing roadmap

-In this post, I’ll arm you with the essential knowledge you need to get started on your own freelancing journey.
-I’ll answer the questions I wish I’d had the answers to when I decided to learn how to make money freelancing online – a road that led me to become a full-time freelance writer.
+Many are questions I wish I’d had the answers to when I decided to learn how to make money freelancing online – the road that led me to become a full-time freelance writer.

 - The background to what’s really happening in freelancing and why you should seriously consider if it’s for you.

 - Why armed with the right information and help, you can earn money freelance writing, easily replace your job and create a serious full-time income.

-- Provide you with the essential, actionable information you need to understand what’s required to become a freelancer.
+- The essential, actionable information you need to understand and what’s required to become a freelancer.

-- Give you a basic framework on which to model your freelancing business.
+- A basic framework on which to model your freelancing business.

-- Help you avoid mistakes you’ll likely make if you simply take a “trial and error” approach to freelancing.
+- How to avoid the mistakes you’ll make if you simply take a “trial and error” approach to freelancing (like turning in poor work).

 FYF is a community committed to delivering solid, actionable freelancing guidance.
 If you’ve read this far, good.